Track your nutrition and health goals

 Stride Length: A taller person covers more distance in 10,000 steps, increasing total calorie expenditure even at the same pace.

-Terrain: Walking uphill or on uneven surfaces increases energy expenditure significantly — uphill walking at a 5% grade burns roughly 30–50% more than flat walking.
+Terrain: Walking uphill or on uneven surfaces increases energy expenditure significantly — uphill walking at a 5% incline burns approximately 50% more calories than flat walking at the same pace.

 Age: Metabolism slows gradually with age due to muscle loss.
-A 40-year-old burns slightly fewer calories per step than a 25-year-old of the same weight, though the difference is modest.
+A 40-year-old burns slightly fewer calories than a 25-year-old of the same weight and pace.

-Fitness Level: Beginners may burn more calories at the same pace compared to highly trained walkers, as their bodies are less efficient at the movement.
+Fitness Level: Beginners may burn more calories at the same pace compared to highly trained walkers, as their bodies are less efficient at the movement pattern.

 | Pace | Speed | Time for 10,000 Steps |